vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 DISTRIBUTION SYSTEM

-- Most WIRELESS NETWORKS are not STANDALONE NETWORKS
+- Most Không dây NETWORKS are not STANDALONE NETWORKS
-    - Rather, they are a way for WIRELESS CLIENTS to connect to the WIRED NETWORK INFRASTRUCTURE
+    - Rather, they are a way for Không dây CLIENTS to connect to the WIRED Mạng Hạ tầng
-- In 802.11, the UPSTREAM WIRED NETWORK is called the DS (DISTRIBUTION SYSTEM)
+- In 802.11, the UPSTREAM WIRED Mạng is called the DS (DISTRIBUTION SYSTEM)
-- Each WIRELESS BSS or ESS is mapped to a VLAN in the WIRED NETWORK
+- Each Không dây BSS or ESS is mapped to a VLAN in the WIRED Mạng

 ![image](https://github.com/psaumur/CCNA/assets/106411237/adf9deae-693c-4f1b-8d6d-c4fbfc356418)

-- It is possible for an AP to provide MULTIPLE WIRELESS LANs, each with a unique SSID
+- It is possible for an AP to provide MULTIPLE Không dây LANs, each with a unique SSID
-- Each WLAN is mapped to a separate VLAN and connected to the WIRED NETWORK via a TRUNK
+- Each WLAN is mapped to a separate VLAN and connected to the WIRED Mạng via a Trunk
 - Each WLAN uses a UNIQUE BSSID, usually by INCREMENTING the LAST digit of the BBSID by one

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5667abba-dc3f-4571-a11a-43b3e8cf4304)